YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/interfaces/cpp/timer.rst

     // Disable the pwm
     bsp::TimerDCHA.stopPwm();

 For the multichannel PWM modules, the frequency for each channel is the same.
-To adjust the frequency the best way is to change this in the .ioc file.
+To adjust the frequency the best way is to change this in the project's .ioc file.
-There is also a function provided to change the PWM frequency, but there is no guarantee that the function is able to change the frequency.
+There is also a function provided to change the PWM frequency, but there is no guarantee that the function is able to change it.
 In order to change the frequency of timer A channel A, the frequency of the timer A must be changed.
+The frequency for all channels in one timer is the same.

 .. code-block:: cpp